simonhuwiler/spyhide-report/README.md

 |2023-07-26|**Hello oospy.com**<br />SpyHide undergoes a rebranding.
 It is now called oospy.com and focuses on parenting control.
 Payments are now made to a person with the same surname as Mohammed.
 The website only remains online for a short time, Hetzner blocks it following a tip-off [from maia and Techcrunch](https://techcrunch.com/2023/10/05/spyhide-oospy-hacked-phone-spyware-shuts-down).|

 # SpyHide and HelloSpy - two stalkerwares, one origin?
-HelloSpy was a spyware with similar functions to SpyHide.
-First appearing in 2012, it disappeared sometime at the end of 2019 and attracted attention mainly because of its dubious promotional videos featuring a [female boxer](https://www.youtube.com/watch?v=x43HNXdAt8o) or an [Irishman](https://www.youtube.com/watch?v=BBjysYdnIMM).
-It was developed by John Nguyen (see [this article by netzpolitik.org](https://netzpolitik.org/2019/spyware-company-leaves-private-customer-data-on-the-internet/ )).
+HelloSpy («helloSPY» in own spelling) was a spyware with similar functions to SpyHide.
+First appearing in 2012, it disappeared sometime at the end of 2019, probably due to a data breach (see [this article by netzpolitik.org](https://netzpolitik.org/2019/spyware-company-leaves-private-customer-data-on-the-internet/)).
+It attracted attention because of its dubious promotional videos featuring a [female boxer](https://www.youtube.com/watch?v=x43HNXdAt8o) or an [Irishman](https://www.youtube.com/watch?v=BBjysYdnIMM).
+It was developed by John Nguyen.
 SpyHide and HelloSpy are related, even if there is still much to be discovered about this connection.

 In the database for SpyHide's WordPress site, there are various posts (`wp_posts`) with texts about Hellospy that are no longer visible. «You will need access to your iPhone at least the first time you install HelloSPY.» The email address contact@hellospy.com is also referenced.